Fairbanks, Alaska: Parks and recreation

 Alaska State Parks operates the Chena River State Recreation Site, a 29 acres park in the middle of Fairbanks with a campground, trails, and a boat launch.

 Government

 Fairbanks is a regional center for most departments of the state of Alaska, though the vast majority of state jobs are based in either Anchorage or Juneau.

-The majority of Fairbanks is politically conservative, with three distinct geographical areas representing differing ideological views.
-The western part of the city, centered on the University of Alaska Fairbanks, is Democratic-leaning.
-The downtown area and the eastern parts near Fort Wainwright are Republican-leaning, and the North Pole area farther east is even more conservative.
+The majority of Fairbanks is politically conservative, with three distinct geographical areas representing different political perspectives.
+The western part of the city, centered on the University of Alaska Fairbanks, leans toward the Democratic Party.
+The downtown area and the eastern parts near Fort Wainwright lean slightly toward the Republican Party.
+The North Pole area farther east is heavily Republican and one of the most conservative parts of the state.
 Thus, many residents have noted that a neighborhood's position on the map of Fairbanks (west to east) mirrors its political orientation (left to right).

 Municipal

 City

 Fairbanks, unlike other larger cities in Alaska, still has separate borough and city governments.
 The City of Fairbanks was incorporated on November 10, 1903.